katahiromz/RisohEditor/Standardize.md

 ## RULES

-The contents of file "resource.h" should begin with the C++ comments as follows:
+For Visual C++ compatibility, the contents of file "resource.h" should begin with the C++ comments as follows:

 ```c
 //{{NO_DEPENDENCIES}}